aserowy/thebook/docs/tips_and_more/README.md

 While editing `~/.zshrc` you can add plugins to your new shell as well.
 You can find a list of available plugins [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins).

 My standard configuration for `.zshrc` is currently extreme lean.
-Important to note: you should replace ssh key ids with keys existing in your `~/.ssh/` folder.
+Important to note: you should replace ssh key ids with keys existing in your `~/.ssh/` folder, if you want to load them on startup by default.

 ```zsh
 # instant prompt